-South Carlsbad is centered around exciting attractions like the world famous Carlsbad Flower Fields.
+South Carlsbad is centered around exciting attractions like the world-famous Carlsbad Flower Fields.
 Carlsbad is also home to SEALIFE™ Aquarium and LEGOLAND® California (13), a 128-acre family theme park dedicated to families and children between the ages of 2 and 12.
 They also offer a 250 room kid-friendly hotel.
 For resort information, call (760-918-LEGO) or visit [www.LEGOLAND.com].

-HOW TO GET THERE
+HOW TO GET TO CARLSBAD

 Carlsbad, which is just south of Oceanside, is less than a 45-minute drive from downtown San Diego via Interstate 5, and slightly longer on historic North Coast Highway 101.
 The 101 route is by far the more pleasant, with its spectacular coastline scenery and the opportunity to stop at excellent beaches that stretch for miles.

-WHERE TO SHOP
+WHERE TO SHOP IN CARLSBAD

 Shopping adventures in Carlsbad are abundant.
-The quaint village lends itself to shopping and dining, and is the perfect place to while away an afternoon.
+The quaint village lends itself to shopping and dining and is the perfect place to while away an afternoon.
 Also here is Carlsbad’s big shopping attraction, Carlsbad Premium Outlets.

 Carlsbad Premium Outlets

-Carlsbad Premium Outlet Center has annual sales during the weekends of Presidents’ Day, Memorial Day, Fourth of July, Labor Day and Columbus Day.
+Carlsbad Premium Outlet Center has annual sales during the weekends of Presidents’ Day, Memorial Day, Fourth of July, Labor Day, and Columbus Day.
 Plus their famous After Thanksgiving Sale kicks off at midnight as Thanksgiving ends and continues with special savings through Sunday.
 The center is open Mon.–Sat., 10 a.m.–9 p.m.; Sun., 10 a.m.–7 p.m. with extended hours for selected sales and holidays.
 The center is located off Interstate 5 between Palomar Airport and Cannon Roads.
-Plus, it’s part of the family of Premium Outlet Centers®, which has locations across the United States, Mexico, Japan and Korea.
+Plus, it’s part of the family of Premium Outlet Centers®, which has locations across the United States, Mexico, Japan, and Korea.
 Find more information about Premium Outlets here.

 While in the Village, don’t miss the State Street Farmers’ Market in Carlsbad Village (18) held between Grand Avenue and Carlsbad Village Drive.
-Local vendors gather to sell everything from fresh fruits and vegetables to flowers, specialty foods and crafts.
+Local vendors gather to sell everything from fresh fruits and vegetables to flowers, specialty foods, and crafts.
 It takes place Wed. at 3 p.m. rain or shine.
 Plus, it’s California Certified, which means only the freshest produce from local farmers is offered.

 Also be sure to visit The Village Faire (20) at 300 Carlsbad Village Dr. (760-434-3838), a shopping center with distinctive New England architecture.
-Village Faire, which is one block west of the center of the Village, features lots of little shops, boutiques, services and restaurants surrounding a spacious patio and large fountain.
+Village Faire, which is one block west of the center of the Village, features lots of little shops, boutiques, services, and restaurants surrounding a spacious patio and large fountain.

 For destination shopping at its very best, The Forum Carlsbad (5) at 1923 Calle Barcelona (760-479-0166) gets rave reviews.
 It’s near the corner of El Camino Real and Leucadia Boulevard at Calle Barcelona.
-Name-brand stores include Talbots, an Apple Store, Anthropologie and Free People.
+Name-brand stores include Talbots, an Apple Store, Anthropologie, and Free People.

-In season, the famous Flower Fields at Carlsbad Ranch (7) (760-431-0352), located at the corner of Palomar Airport Road and Paseo del Norte, are a sight to see.
+In season, the famous Flower Fields at Carlsbad Ranch (7) (760-431-0352), located at the corner of Palomar Airport Road and Paseo del Norte, is a sight to see.
 In the spring from March through Mother’s Day, a rainbow of brightly colored flowers can be seen from Interstate 5, and all but stops traffic.
 There are 50 acres of colorful ranunculus and a mixture of specialty flowers shimmering on the hillside.

 Celebrating its 16th anniversary is The Museum of Making Music (17), which is located near LEGOLAND at 5790 Armada Dr. (760-438-5996).
 Open Tues.–Sun., 10 a.m.–5 p.m.
-General admission is ($10), seniors, students and active military ($7) and children under 3 are admitted free.
+General admission is ($10), seniors, students, and active military ($7), and children under 3 are admitted free.
 The focus of this impressive museum is to present a nostalgic walk through the past 100 years of American music and music-making.
 Featured are more than 500 vintage instruments.
 Plus, there are lots of interactive exhibits and hundreds of audio and video clips.
 This is a unique educational adventure for everyone!
-Credit cards: AE, MC, VISA.
+Credit cards: AE, DISC, MC, VISA.

 If you feel the need for speed, visit K1 Speed (11) at 6212 Corte Del Abeto (760-929-2225) [k1speed.com/carlsbad-location].
 At their indoor karting center, you’ll see firsthand what K1 Speed has to offer.
 Battle it out with friends and family and see who can set the fastest lap.

 One of Carlsbad’s most popular attractions is The Leo Carrillo Ranch Historic Park (14) at 6200 Flying Leo Carrillo Lane (760-476-1042).
 It’s a wonderful tribute to one of California’s famous movie stars.
 Park guides provide informative tours filled with insights into the culture of Hollywood and its stars from the 1930s.
-A video presents pictures from Leo Carrillos movies and life.
-An added treat are the many peacocks that wander the grounds.
+A video presents pictures from Leo Carrillo’s movies and life.
+An added treat is the many peacocks that wander the grounds.
 The historic site is open Tues.–Sat., 9 a.m.–5 p.m. and Sun., 11 a.m.–5 p.m.

 CARLSBAD’S RESTAURANT ROW

-East of Interstate 5 along a two block stretch of Paseo Del Norte (see map) is home to a dozen excellent restaurants.
+East of Interstate 5 along a two-block stretch of Paseo Del Norte (see map) is home to a dozen excellent restaurants.
 Each one is so special that you owe it to yourself to dine in each one.

 This one-of-a-kind museum is the private collection of the restaurant’s owner.
-And he chose to create a stunning recreation of the two story tavern where Benjamin Franklin, Sam Adams, John Hancock and our founding fathers frequently met to wage war for American Independence just to showcase his valuable collection.
+And he chose to create a stunning recreation of the two-story tavern where Benjamin Franklin, Sam Adams, John Hancock, and our founding fathers frequently met to wage war for American Independence just to showcase his valuable collection.

 And Paul Revere left his name in history by departing from the original tavern to alert the militia sounding the alarm that “the British are coming”.
 There is no doubt about it, the recreation of the American Revolutionary Headquarters at The Green Dragon Tavern at 6115 Paseo Del Norte (760-918-2421) should be your first choice for where to dine in Carlsbad.
 See Restaurants.
-Both the two story tavern and the comfortable main dining room are excellent dining destinations as well.
+Both the two-story tavern and the comfortable main dining room are excellent dining destinations as well.

 Everybody’s favorite for a quick burger is Ruby’s Diner at 5630 Paseo Del Norte (760-931-7829) in the Carlsbad Premium Outlets (2).
-Here too is a Panda Express.
+Here too is a Panda Express, everybody’s favorite for Chinese Food.
 Everybody’s favorite is BJ’s Restaurant and Brewery at 5613 Paseo Del Norte (760-579-4440) for great salads and delicious pizzas and great tasting brews.
 Another pizza spot is Blaze Pizza at 5620 Paseo Del Norte (760-804-9027).

-DINING IN THE VILLAGE
+DINING IN THE PICTURESQUE VILLAGE OF CARLSBAD

-WHERE TO STAY
+WHERE TO STAY IN CARLSBAD

 For great places to stay, you won’t be disappointed with the fine selections available throughout Carlsbad.
 In fact, LEGOLAND® even has accommodations for adults and kids with an emphasis on the word “Kids”.
-It’s kid friendly!
+It’s kid-friendly!
 Highly recommended is the Tamarack Beach Resort (19) at 3200 Carlsbad Blvd.
 (760-729-3500) or (800-334-2199), which genuinely captures the charm of Carlsbad.
-This resort with its Mediterranean-style architecture and decor has 54 full-service one- and two-bedrooms vacation rentals and 23 luxury hotel rooms overlooking the beautiful Pacific ocean.
+This resort with its Mediterranean-style architecture and decor has 54 full-service one- and two-bedroom vacation rentals and 23 luxury hotel rooms overlooking the beautiful Pacific ocean.
 And it’s housed in the same building as Dini’s Bistro by the Sea.